Polly became Chief Librarian at the CUNY Graduate Center in 2011.

 Polly began at the Graduate Center in 2002 as Associate Librarian for Public Services.
 Prior to that she was Coordinator of Instruction at Colorado State University Libraries.
 She worked for CUNY Hunter College Library during the early 1990s and at New York University’s Bobst Library and Yale’s Cross Campus Library before that.

-Polly earned a BS in Anthropology from the University of Illinois, followed by a year in grad school while working as a clerk in the U of I’s Communications Library.
+Polly earned a BS in Anthropology from the University of Illinois, followed by a year in grad school while clerking in the U of I’s Communications Library.
 She shifted her course to librarianship and earned an MS in Library and Information Science from the University of Illinois in 1984.
-She obtained a subject MA in Liberal Studies from the CUNY Graduate Center in 1996.
+She has a 2nd MA in Liberal Studies from the CUNY Graduate Center, 1996.